cuthbertLab/music21/buildDoc/rst/overviewMeters.rst

     :width: 300

-Numerous MeterSequence attributes provide convenient ways to access information about or new objects from the nested tree structure.
+Numerous MeterSequence attributes provide convenient ways to access information about, or new objects from, the nested tree structure.
 The :attr:`~music21.meter.MeterSequence.depth` attribute returns the depth count at any node within the tree structure; the :attr:`~music21.meter.MeterSequence.flat` property returns a new, flat MeterSequence constructed from all the lowest-level MeterTerminal objects (all leaf nodes).

 >>> ms.depth